 So I have also become really good and finding alternate solutions.
 The easiest is just a small amount of cornstarch in water.
 About 1 tablespoon for 1 cup of water.
 Afterall, pasta water is just starchy water.

 Can carbonara be reheated?
-I would like to tell you YES, but the sad truth is it never tastes the same as fresh.
+I would like to tell you YES, but the sad truth is it never tastes the same as fresh and the creamy sauce gets a little cakey.
 Never.
 I’ve tried it so many ways, but it is really hard.
 The best way is to reheat it is to use cream, making it almost an alfredo.

 Heat a small amount (1/2 cup or so) of cream in a saucepan, when simmering, add leftover carbonara and toss until hot.
 It might not ever be piping hot, but it will be more than room temperature.
 Add more pecorino romano until makeshift sauce thickens.

 Can carbonara be frozen?
 I wouldn’t do this.
 The sauce can’t be separated from the pasta and it doesn’t reheat well.

 More classic Italian recipes:

 - In a large pot, boil enough water for pasta.
 When it comes to a rolling boil, add 1 tablespoon coarse kosher salt.

 - Cook pasta according to package directions or al dente, or even 1 minute less.

 - When pasta is done, ladle out about 1 cup of starchy boiling water to a heat safe measuring cup.
 Drain pasta and set aside.

 - In a large skillet, cooking bacon or pancetta over medium heat.
 Use a skillet that might seem too large for this task because you will be using the same one to toss your pasta later, so it needs to be large enough to accomodate 1 pound of cooked pasta.